Area codes 706 and 762

 Area codes 706 and 762 are telephone area codes in the North American Numbering Plan (NANP) for the northern and west central parts of Georgia, but excluding metropolitan Atlanta.

 The numbering plan area (NPA) is divided into three disconnected geographical regions.
 A small section is in west-central Georgia, in the region around Columbus.
 This is bordered by area code 334 to the west in Alabama, area code 478 to the east, area code 229 to the south, and metro Atlanta's 404, 678, 770, and 470.
 It does not border the landline area of 404, only the cellphone area.
-Additionally, the Yatesville rate center is in area codes 706 and 762, but not adjacent to any other rate centers in 706/762.
+Additionally, the Yatesville rate center is in area codes 706 and 762, but not adjacent to any other rate center in 706/762.
 The Yatesville rate center shares a small border with 770 to the north, but is almost surrounded by 478 to the south, east, and west.

 The major section of 706 wraps around from Rome in northwest Georgia, east through the mountains past Dahlonega, meeting its narrowest point at Toccoa, then broadening south to Athens and Augusta.
 It touches Alabama's area code 256/938 and 334 on the far west, Tennessee's area code 423 on the northwest, North Carolina's area code 828 and Upstate South Carolina's area code 864 to the north-northeast, and midlands area codes 803 and 839 to the east, and middle Georgia's 478 and metro Atlanta as above.